Rxsengxn/rootFileRenamer/README.md

 Source code is available in this repository.

 ### 4. Make sure the pictures are in a separate folder and the path does not include any special characters and spaces
-The program can't currently handle a path that with them. (fixing probably in the future)
+The program can't currently handle a path with them. (fixing probably in the future)

 ## How to run: